montesmariana/glossr/README.md

 [leipzig.js](https://github.com/bdchauvette/leipzig.js/) and a sadder one that *might* be more accessible, just less pro-looking.

-If you also want Word output, glossr can also take care of it, generating invisible tables for the right alignment.
+If you also want Word output, glossr can also take care of it, computing the expected width of the words and aligning them accordingly.

 But please, don’t take my word for it —you can check the PDF, HTML and MS Word outputs of `vignette("glossr_how")` [stored in the